When Wilkenson Bruna’s movie Le Vent du Désir was released in the early 2000s (2002).

-The movie introduced us to new faces: Bernadette Chitolie, Genji Jacques, Metsuka Nicholas, Stephanie Henriquez, among a host of other actors.
+The movie introduced Bernadette Chitolie, Genji Jacques, Metsuka Nicholas, Stephanie Henriquez, among a host of other actors.

 BERNADETTE CHITOLIE: As the evil doctor from the depths of Hades Florence Casimir, Chitolie played the psychotic bad girl to the hilt, tormenting Nadine Laplante, played by Stephanie Henriquez.
 Privately though, Henriquez and Chitolie were very good friends.
 Since her appearance in Wind of Desire, Ms. Chitolie has been notably absent from the big screen.
 Some are surprised to learn that off-screen Chitolie is very well-spoken.
 She should be.
 She’s a graduate of the University of Miami, and teaches language arts at a Miami high school.
 Fans await an explosive comeback.

-GENJI JACQUES: We know you remember him as Gary Jean-Pierre, Richard Lazard’s voice of reason in Wind of Desire.
+GENJI JACQUES: This actor played Gary Jean-Pierre, Richard Lazard’s voice of reason in Wind of Desire.
 The movie catapulted Genji Jacques to hunk stardom upon its release.
 The former University of South Florida student now works at a pharmaceutical company in Florida.
 He still has movies boiling in his blood, however.
 Since Wind of Desire, he has starred in the movies Hard Times, and Mary Jane.
 He has formed Mack-Jack Vision Productions and the inspirational entertainment company Godz Sun Productions, and has written several gospel plays.

 KALIAH EUBANKS: One of the few non-Haitian members of the movie’s cast, Kaliah Eubanks makes her home in Florida.
 She keeps a low-profile.